-Based on previous requests for assistance and in anticipation of additional efforts to address requests associated with starlings, WS could lethally remove up to 2,500 European starlings and up to 200 nests annually.
-The take of 2,500 starlings would represent less than 1.3% of the estimated breeding population in the State.
+Based on previous requests for assistance and in anticipation of additional efforts to address requests associated with starlings, WS could lethally remove up to 10,000 European starlings and up to 100 nests annually.
+The take of 10,000 starlings would represent 1.0% of the estimated breeding population in the State.
+However, most requests to address large concentrations of starlings occur during migration periods and during the winter when the population in the State likely increases above the one million starlings estimated to nest in the State.
+The increase in the statewide population is a result of migrants arriving in the State and the presence of juveniles in the population.

 Starlings are not native to North America and any removal of starlings could improve conditions and reduce competition for food and habitat with native species.
-Furthermore, neither the MBTA nor any State law protects starlings from take; therefore, neither the USFWS nor the SCDNR require a depredation permit to take starlings to alleviate damage or threats of damage.
-Since people are not required to report the take of starlings to the USFWS or the SCDNR, the lethal take of starlings in the State by entities other than WS is unknown.
+Furthermore, neither the MBTA nor any State law protects starlings from take; therefore, neither the USFWS nor the NCWRC require a depredation permit to take starlings to alleviate damage or threats of damage.
+Because people are not required to report the take of starlings to the USFWS or the NCWRC, the lethal take of starlings in the State by entities other than WS is unknown.